 Medical Providers Use Disability Guide Rating

-Medical providers are not left on their own to judge the level of impairment of an employee.
+Medical providers are not left on their own to judge an employee’s impairment level.
 The medical providers in most states use various editions of the “American Medical Association Guides to the Evaluation of Permanent Impairment” to establish the level of PPD.
-In other states the medical providers are required to use a state specific disability rating guide.
+In other states, medical providers are required to use a state-specific disability rating guide.

 The amount of financial compensation an employee receives for an impairment rating is directly tied to the level of the impairment rating.
 In every state, the level of financial compensation goes up in direct correlation with the level of the PPD.